Lucasfrota/lazy_cat_lang/README.md

 For now there are only two types of loop, the iterative one and the not iterativo.

-the iterative loop is used when you need to know the index of the loop, you can assign the index to a variable like I for example as shown below
+The iterative loop is used when you need to know the index of the loop, you can assign the index to a variable like I for example as shown below

 ```
 for i in 1 to 5: